ledisdb/ledisdb/README.md

 # LedisDB

-Ledisdb is a high performance NoSQL like Redis based on LevelDB written by go.
+Ledisdb is a high performance NoSQL like Redis written by go.
 It supports some advanced data structure like kv, list, hash and zset, and may be alternative for Redis.

+LedisDB now supports multi database as backend to store data, you can test and choose the proper one for you.

 ## Features

 + Rich advanced data structure: KV, List, Hash, ZSet, Bit.
-+ Uses leveldb to store lots of data, over the memory limit.
++ Stores lots of data, over the memory limit.
++ Various backend database to use: LevelDB, goleveldb, LMDB.
 + Supports expiration and ttl.
 + Redis clients, like redis-cli, are supported directly.
 + Multi client API supports, including Golang, Python, Lua(Openresty).